abbasi-ali/Genetic-Algorithm-to-find-the-best-logic-circuits/README.md

 1) And, Or, Xor <br>
 2) Nand, Nor, Xnor <br>

-The corresponding outputs for a given binary input is stated in a .csv file. <br>
+The corresponding output for a given binary input is stated in a .csv file. <br>
 The circuit takes 10 inputs so we have 2<sup>10</sup> = 1024 possible outputs / rows in the csv file. <br>

 One innovation that helped to find the circuit is that I defined the fitness function as follows: <br>